7 Montana Guest Ranches for a One-of-a-Kind Vacation

 Photo courtesy of Covered Wagon Ranch

-Guest ranches have been around since the 19th century.
-America’s love of the wild west prompted people from cities on the east coast to venture west seeking a reprieve from the bustle, and a taste of wide-open spaces and life on a working ranch.
-There is no shortage of excitement at these seven Montana guest ranches located near Bozeman, MT.
+Montana guest ranches have been around since the 19th century.
+America’s love of the Wild West prompted people from cities on the East Coast to venture west, seeking a reprieve from the bustle and a taste of wide-open spaces and life on a working ranch.

 Historically, ranch owners and ranch hands referred to these guests as “Dudes,” prompting the name “Dude Ranches.”
-Today, these ranches have moved from having their guests help with the everyday work, to offering a variety of outdoor activities.
-Most still offer horseback riding as a mainstay, but recreation such as fly-fishing, hiking and wagon rides have been added to the itineraries.
-Ranch grub is still served, sometimes via a wagon ride to special spots, but the classic fare is taken up a notch and most have an impressive selection of libations to accompany the meals.
+Today, these ranches have moved from having their guests help with the everyday work to offering a variety of outdoor activities.

-Summer isn’t the only time you can visit.
-Many Montana guest ranches are open during the winter with activities such as cross-country skiing and snowshoeing.
+Summer isn't the only time you can visit!
+Many Montana guest ranches are open during the winter with activities such as cross-country skiing, sleigh rides, and snowshoeing.
 There are also two world-class downhill ski areas just outside of Bozeman, so pack your gear!

 Wildflowers and barn at Hardscrabble Ranch